IGEM’s review of Victoria’s water safety arrangements was completed on 29 August 2023.

 - appropriateness of resourcing and investment.

-Ultimately, IGEM wants to identify how Victoria can prevent or reduce drowning deaths and aquatic injuries.
+Ultimately, IGEM wants this review to identify how Victoria can prevent or reduce drowning deaths and aquatic injuries.

 Read more about this in IGEM's Annual Forward Plan of Reviews 2022-2023